Skip to main content

 History

-One Sunday morning around 1790, the Reverend Dr. John Mason observed a young Black girl sitting in Second Presbyterian’s gallery and invited her to join the tables where the congregation was receiving Communion.
+One Sunday morning in 1790, the Reverend Dr. John Mason observed a young Black girl sitting in Second Presbyterian’s gallery and invited her to join the tables where the congregation was receiving Communion.
+Aged about fifteen, Catherine “Katy” Williams became Second Presbyterian’s first Black member.
+Katy would later have her freedom purchased by two congregants of the church, and after marrying would be known as Catherine Ferguson.

 Our longevity, traditions, and diversity define our school.
 We are committed to graduating students who are curious and confident learners, innovative thinkers and leaders, and who are prepared for the challenges of adolescence and beyond.